argonne-lcf/Megatron-DeepSpeed/ALCF/notes/cpt.md

 ## AuroraGPT V1 (Stages 1 to 4)
 ![different stages](./assets/cpt_images/stages_training_initial-1.png)
-For these runs, we have 4 stages of training with the first stage producing the pretrained or base model.
-A key element here is the learning rate scheduler that we are using.
-In fact, as opposed to the legacy model, we used an infinite scheduler where the LR was warmed up to $LR_{max}$ then kept constant before cooling it down to convergence.
-The main advantage of this is to avoid rewarming the LR when doing CPT which can lead to instabilities.
-Therefore, we mostly adopt a data centric strategy here but might resort to playing with the LRs if needed.
+For these runs, we consider **four stages of training**, with the first stage producing the pretrained (base) model.

+A key component of our setup is the **learning-rate scheduler**.
+Unlike the legacy model, we use an **infinite scheduler**, in which the learning rate is warmed up to $LR_{\max}$, held constant, and then cooled down to convergence.
+The main advantage of this approach is that it **avoids rewarming the learning rate during CPT**, which can otherwise introduce instabilities.

+As a result, we primarily adopt a **data-centric strategy** throughout these stages, resorting to learning-rate adjustments only when necessary.

 The dataset $D_0$ for pretraining is Olmo-mix and has 4 Trillion tokens, then $D_1$ has 2 Trillion tokens from Dolmino and fineweb Edu meaning the data distribution between these two stages is weak.
 We then have $D_2$ for stage 3 that has 1.5 trillion tokens from math, code, ans science papers.
 Finally, we have $D_3$ stage 4 made of 0.5 trillion tokens from reasoning traces.

 | Stage | Dataset Symbol | Size | Source / Path | Notes |
 |------:|----------------|----------------------|---------------|-------|